 They may be small and furry, but don’t be fooled by their cute appearance – mulgaras are fierce predators, said to suck the brains out of their prey!

-There are two species of mulgara: the Brush-tailed Mulgara and the Crest-tailed Mulgara – known by the Indigenous name Ampurta in the Northern Territory.
+There are two species: the Brush-tailed Mulgara (Dasycercus blythi) and the Crest-tailed Mulgara (Dasycercus cristicauda) – known by the Indigenous name Ampurta in the Northern Territory.
 Both are endemic to (only found in) central Australia.

 While they resemble rodents, mulgaras are actually carnivorous marsupials that belong to the Dasyuridae family, along with Tasmanian Devils and quolls.